Berríos pitching, Polanco power carry Twins past Astros 5-2

-MINNEAPOLIS (AP) — José Berríos threw seven commanding innings for Minnesota against the highest-scoring team in the majors, Jorge Polanco had three RBIs and the Twins beat the Houston Astros 5-2 on Saturday night.
+Berríos threw seven commanding innings against the highest-scoring team in the majors, Jorge Polanco had three RBIs and the Twins beat the Houston Astros 5-2 on Saturday night.

 Polanco homered for the fifth time in 11 games, and Miguel Sanó and Ben Rortvedt each drove in runs with doubles to back Berríos (7-2) in his ninth consecutive start without a loss.

+“He was pounding the zone and literally not shying away from the hitters at all,” said Rortvedt, who was behind the plate as Berríos completed at least seven innings for the third time in six turns.

-The exuberant right-hander had his fastball hopping, with eight strikeouts against the hardest team to whiff in baseball.
+The exuberant and indefatigable right-hander had his fastball hopping, with eight strikeouts against the hardest team to whiff in baseball.
 The Astros, who lead MLB in batting average, runs and several other offensive measures, managed only five hits and one walk against Berríos, whose 52 wins since the start of the 2017 season are tied for the sixth most in the majors.

+“I’m proud of my work.
+I work so hard to go out there and pitch as many innings as I can.
+Obviously, when I do what I did tonight, I feel really happy,” said Berríos, who has never been more valuable to the Twins with the injuries and struggles besetting most of the rest of the rotation.

-Kyle Tucker and Robel García hit back-to-back home runs in the seventh, but Berríos and the Twins entered the inning with a four-run cushion.
+Kyle Tucker and Robel García hit back-to-back home runs in the seventh, but Berríos and the Twins entered with a four-run cushion.
 Berríos ended four innings with strikeouts, skipping off the mound on his way to the dugout to get the season-high crowd of 18,767 at Target Field going.

+“I do that naturally.
+I don’t want to be a hassle with anybody.
+Just enjoying my game and having fun out there,” Berríos said.

 The fans were just as fired up to jeer Jose Altuve — chanting “Cheater!
 Cheater!
 Cheater!” — and the Astros for the sign-stealing scandal, which was revealed after the 2019 season.
 When the Astros played here in the 2020 postseason, the coronavirus pandemic kept the gates closed.